 Balance your ambition with existing commitments

-Designed for the working nurse, the AGPC-CERT will prepare you for a leadership or clinical nursing position in a variety of primary care settings, including long-term and preventive care, hospitals, private clinics and community health centers.
+Designed for the working nurse, the AGPCNP-CERT will prepare you for a leadership or clinical nursing position in a variety of primary care settings, including long-term and preventive care, hospitals, private clinics and community health centers.

 Apply and practice your technical skills as you learn

-Throughout the AGPC-CERT program, you’ll learn and practice your newfound technical skills in a simulated lab environment.
+Throughout the AGPCNP-CERT program, you’ll learn and practice your newfound technical skills in a simulated lab environment.
 Later, you’ll refine your skills with a real-world internship that lets you put learned theories into clinical practice to provide comprehensive nursing care.

 Your training toward becoming an AGPCNP includes a rigorously designed curriculum that emphasizes what next-level AGPCNPs need to know.
 You’ll learn – and practice – a variety of specialized skills.
 From suturing, biopsy and diagnostics, to differential diagnosis, objective assessments and evidence-based interventions, you’ll be enhancing the lives and care of our aging population.

 Save time and tuition with a transfer-friendly, post-graduate AGPCNP Certificate program

 If you qualify for transfer credit, you could graduate up to 9 months faster.
 To be eligible for up to 12 hours of transfer credit, credit hours must be from an accredited MSN program.
 Common sources of transfer credit include standard MSN-program courses like advanced pathophysiology, advanced pharmacology and advanced physical assessment, as long as they have been completed within 3 to 5 years of your enrollment in Franklin’s AGPCNP-CERT program.
 Talk with an admissions advisor to see if you may benefit from transfer credit based on previously earned MSN credit.

 Earn your AGPCNP certificate from a university built for busy adults